alehyen/veylinx-assignement/README.md

 one solution will be creating search indexes on the `deleted` field, or creating a separate table to store the deleted posts and physically delete them from the post table to avoid the extra filtering

-- I've choosen to make a ManytoMany relationship between posts and hashtags to avoid storing duplicated hashtags and just reference them in the post, this might cause performance problems when considering a very important number of hashtags because there is a filtering with posts that contain a specific hashtag, and that require a double join of the hashtag and post table, same for the most popular hashtags query,
+- I've chosen to make a ManytoMany relationship between posts and hashtags to avoid storing duplicated hashtags and just reference them in the post, this might cause performance problems when considering a very important number of hashtags because there is a filtering with posts that contain a specific hashtag, and that require a double join of the hashtag and post table, same for the most popular hashtags query,